Documentation / Web performance testing in practice

 Our work together with Mozilla has made Browsertime/sitespeed.io the most advanced performance measurement tool for Android, you should really try it out!

-By default sitespeed.io test your page with a cold cache test.
-That means a new browser session is started per run with the browser cache cleaned between runs.
-However you probably have users that visits multiple pages on your web site.
+By default sitespeed.io tests your page with a cold cache test.
+That means a new browser session is started per run with the browser cache cleared between runs.
+However, you probably have users who visit multiple pages on your website.
 To measure the performance of multiple pages (during the same session) you should use scripting.

-With scripting you can test the performance of visiting multiple pages, clicking on links, log in, adding items to the cart and almost everything what the user can do.
+With scripting you can test the performance of visiting multiple pages, clicking on links, logging in, adding items to the cart, and almost everything the user can do.

-By default sitespeed.io support both Graphite and InfluxDB and you can write your own plugin to store metrics elsewhere.
+By default sitespeed.io supports both Graphite and InfluxDB, and you can write your own plugin to store metrics elsewhere.

 But when should you use InfluxDB?
-Well, almost never :) The great thing with Grafana is that you can have different data sources so even if your company is already a hard core InfluxDB users, your Grafana instance can get data from both Graphite and Grafana.
+Well, almost never :) The great thing with Grafana is that you can have different data sources, so even if your company is already a hardcore InfluxDB user, your Grafana instance can get data from both Graphite and InfluxDB.

-If you wanna use sitespeed.io for your synthetic monitoring testing you can dig deeper into the documentation.
-If you have problems/issues the best way is to create an issue at GitHub.
-That way others also can help out and can find the solution.
-If you have a bug, it super useful if you help us creating a reproducible issue.
+If you want to use sitespeed.io for your synthetic monitoring testing you can dig deeper into the documentation.
+If you have problems/issues the best way is to create an issue on GitHub.
+That way others can also help out and find the solution.
+If you have a bug, it's super useful if you help us by creating a reproducible issue.

 If you want to chat about setup you can do that in our Slack channel.